To find out the difference between ETIAS and EES, go the the comparison article on this website

 To reduce procedures and wait times and address security concerns, the European Commission (EC) has come up with a solution – ETIAS.

-The ETIAS will undergo a detailed security check of each applicant to determine whether they can be allowed to enter any Schengen Zone country.
+The ETIAS application process will carry out a detailed security check of each applicant to determine whether they can be allowed to enter any Schengen Zone country.
 While citizens of countries who do not need a visa for travel purposes of up to 90 days in the EU do not need to go through a long process of applying for the visa, the ETIAS will make sure that these people are not a security threat.
 This travel authorization system will gather, keep track of, and update necessary information regarding visitors to determine whether it is safe for them to enter Schengen countries.

 The ETIAS, besides being used for business and tourist purposes, will also allow people to visit the Schengen countries for medical and transit reasons.
 In addition, it will be mandatory for all countries that are Schengen visa-free.